 To learn how to build a data-driven roadmap of your own, watch ProductPlan’s webinar:

 Adjusting the Roadmap

 The prioritized list from ProductPlan serves another purpose.
-The synthesis of the costs and benefits correlate to the perceived value we are delivering to our customers.
+The synthesis of the costs and benefits correlates to the perceived value we are delivering to our customers.
 The higher the rank, the higher the value.
-This is critical data to reference as we measure our success goals, since the other half of owning a roadmap is being able to make adjustments to it.
+This is critical data to reference as we measure our success goals since the other half of owning a roadmap is being able to make adjustments to it.

 We gather this data in Notion itself.
 As a tool, Notion brings together team, product, and performance data to help you make smarter, faster decisions.
-Which means as a team, we are able to dog food our own product to improve our own product.
+This means as a team, we are able to dogfood our own product to improve our own product.

 At the end of each sprint, we poll the team on a few team health metrics, one of which is how much value we think we are delivering to our customers.

 We can compare that value alongside other metrics we track in Notion like conversion rates, growth rates, and user activity around specific features.
 A dip in delivered value may result in undesirable drops across the board.
 We’re also in frequent contact with our customers to get a better sense of what is and isn’t working for them.

 If adjustments need to be made, we use this data to support our decisions.
 We can go back to the Planning Board and identify where we may have missed in our initial estimations, make the necessary adjustments, and document it so we can avoid the same mistake again in the future.